WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

         - Type and enter: `sudo apt install gr-limesdr`

     - POWER TO THE LNA: The Lime SDR does not power the LNA.
-Therefore, it is necessary to provide +5 V dc external power to the LNA through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B), which is connected to the LNA and Lime as shown:
+Supply external +5 V dc power through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B).
+Connect it to the LNA and Lime as shown:

         <img alt="Mini-Circuits ZFBT-282-1.5A+ bias-tee: one SMA port to the Lime SDR, the other through a female-female SMA adapter to the LNA, DC lead to +5 V power" align="center" width="329" height="199" src="{{ '/images/Bias_T_connections.png' | relative_url }}">

-        An [SMA female to female connector/adapter](https://www.data-alliance.net/sma-female-to-sma-female-adapter-coupler-gender-changer/) will be needed for the connection from the bias-T to the LNA cable, as indicated in the diagram above.
+        Use an [SMA female to female connector/adapter](https://www.data-alliance.net/sma-female-to-sma-female-adapter-coupler-gender-changer/) between the bias-T and LNA cable.
+Follow the diagram above.

 + ADALM-PLUTO

     - The Adalm-Pluto SDR uses the `PlutoSDRSource` block that will need to be installed.
 Complete the [steps outlined here]({{ site.baseurl }}/PlutoSDR_installation) to install this block on your computer.

     - Source block: the Adalm-Pluto uses the `PlutoSDRSource` block.
 Click on the `osmocom` block and hit Delete.
 Then in the search window on the tool bar at the top, type "PlutoSDR".
 Grab the `PlutoSDRSource` and drag it onto the canvas where the `osmocom` block was.
-Then one-by-one connect the blue output of the `PlutoSDRSource` block to the `Stream to Vector` block, the three `Delay` blocks, and the `Complex to Real`.
+Connect the blue output of `PlutoSDRSource` to `Stream to Vector`.
+Also connect it to the three `Delay` blocks and `Complex to Real`.
 The final connections should look like the following:

     <img alt="PlutoSDR Source output connected to Stream to Vector, three Delay blocks (4.096k, 8.192k, 12.288k), and Complex To Real" align="center" width="277" height="237" src="{{ '/images/PlutoSDR_sourceBlock_connections.png' | relative_url }}">